St Ann's Church, Manchester: Consecration

-The Mosleys were the Lords of the Manor of Manchester and in 1693 the manor was inherited by Lady Ann Bland, daughter of Sir Edward Mosley.
+The Mosleys were the Lords of the Manor of Manchester and in 1693 the manor was inherited by Lady Ann Bland, daughter of Sir Edward Mosley, 2nd Baronet and wife of Sir John Bland, 4th Baronet.
 Lady Bland was a leader of fashion in Manchester, staunch in her religious and political views as a member of the Low Church Party: she herself at first worshipped at the Presbyterian church in the centre of the town.
 In 1695, however, Henry Newcome, the incumbent, died and Lady Bland decided to found a church of her own.
 In 1708, Parliament was petitioned to seek permission to build a new church, as the population of Manchester was increasing rapidly.
 On 18 May 1709, Lady Bland laid the foundation stone of a new church at one end of Acres Field.
 On 17 July 1712, the church was consecrated by the Bishop of Chester and was dedicated to Saint Anne, the Virgin Mary's mother, which was a compliment both to the founder and to the reigning monarch, Queen Anne.
 Lady Bland herself is buried in the Church of St James, Didsbury, where a memorial plaque commemorates her life.